OpenRefine/OpenRefine/docs/docs/manual/wikibase/new-entities.md

 items (but these other warnings will not prevent you from performing the edits).

-## Marking multiple cells as identical items
+## Marking multiple cells as identical items {#marking-multiple-cells-as-identical-items}

 If you mark individual cells as new items, one new item per cell will be created.
 Sometimes multiple rows refer to the same item.
 OpenRefine